The Luxury Guide to the Bay of Islands© Northland Inc.

 Sure, the Bay of Islands is known as the “Winterless North” but with a subtropical climate, wet weather is always a possibility.
 Nevertheless, the Bay of Islands’ all-weather activities will keep you entertained no matter what.

-Another way to relax in the Bay of Islands is with a heavenly spa treatment.
-Indulge in a wide variety of treatments, from facials to body polishes, at the Paihia Beach Resort & Spa Hotel.
-Get pampered with a range of spa therapies, as well as restaurant discounts, at the Pure Bliss Spa of the Copthorne Hotel & Resort.
-And those staying at the Paroa Bay Winery can choose from four relaxing treatments.
+Make sure you fit in some “you time” with a heavenly spa treatment.
+The Paihia Beach Resort & Spa Hotel (130 Marsden Road, Paihi) is a great place to start, where you can indulge in a wide range of treatments, from facials to body polishes, at their on-site spa, La Spa Naturale.
+Alternatively, get pampered with a range of spa therapies at the Pure Bliss Spa of the Copthorne Hotel & Resort (1 Tau Henare Drive, Waitangi).
+And those staying at the Paroa Bay Winery (31 Otamarua Road, Russell) can choose from four relaxing treatments.

 Fine Dining in the Bay of Islands